lmboucher/plume-drone-measurements/README.md

 ```
 4. Put your Raspberry + GPS module under a clear sky (not in a yard) and wait at least 20 minutes to get a signal.

-I advise you after this first try to write a little program (mine is in Python) to read incoming data easily without having to do again all those last steps.
+I advise you after this first try to write a little program (mine is in Python) to read incoming data easily without having to do again all the steps from that part.

 #### Create a program to communicate with the GPS module